What we said we'd do

 Whilst we cannot give specific details of our physical and cyber security delivery plans, we have regular dialogue with Ofgem on delivery progress and are required to submit confidential 6-monthly reporting.
 We also have regular engagement sessions with Government offices such as National Cyber Security Centre (NCSC) and Department for Business, Energy & Industrial Strategy (BEIS).

-In FY22, we completed half the sites in the baseline plan with COVID delays leading to the replanning of 2 sites.
-We aim to catch up through the remainder of RIIO-T2.
+In FY23, we got back on track post-COVID delays, leading to catching up with our delivery plan.
+We aim to catch up fully through the remainder of RIIO-T2.
 There are also reopener opportunities for extreme weather and physical security which may add further sites to be physically hardened against threats from potential flooding or terrorist attack.

 What we're going to do